bolunxu/bolunxu.github.io/_pages/join.md

 ---
 #### Postdoc Opportunities

-I'm seeking a postdoc to start before July 2025 to work on process optimization for hydrogen and CO2 electrolyzer.
-Please apply through the application portal [here](https://apply.interfolio.com/156013).

 Please check out postdoc fellowship opportunities at [Data Science Institute](https://datascience.columbia.edu/) and [Earth Institute](https://www.earth.columbia.edu/articles/view/55), and email me if either suits your interest.
 Please be mindful about the application deadline.

 #### Prospective PhD students